Los Angeles City Council backs 2028 Olympic bid

 LOS ANGELES (Reuters) - The Los Angeles City Council on Friday voted unanimously to authorize the city to sign a contract with the International Olympic Committee (IOC) to host the 2028 Summer Games.

-The contract gives the city a greater share of any financial surplus from the Games and includes an IOC contribution of $2 billion but also leaves Los Angeles with any cost overruns associated with the $5.3 billion sporting event.
+The contract gives the city a greater share of any financial surplus from the Games and includes an IOC contribution of $2 billion but also leaves Los Angeles to cover any cost overruns associated with the $5.3 billion sporting event.

 "This opportunity is too great, we cannot pass it up," Los Angeles City Council President Herb Wesson said before the vote.